jingyanggggg/hybrid-cloud-siem-deployment/README.md

 ## Architecture
 The architecture consists of a local Windows Server sitting safely behind a pfSense virtual firewall.
 The Wazuh agent installed on the Windows Server communicates securely over the internet (WAN) to an Azure cloud instance running the Wazuh SIEM stack.

-*Note: The local network topology from previous builds was expanded to include this outbound WAN connection to Azure.*

 ![Hybrid-Cloud Architecture Diagram](virtual-network-topology.png)

 ## Security Measures